Chris Parry

 Head, Lewis School Pengam, and President, NAHT Cymru

-Hear directly from young people, including former members of the Welsh Youth Parliament, about the real challenges faced today, from exam stress to social media pressures.
+You will hear directly from young people, including a former member of the Welsh Youth Parliament, about the real challenges faced today, from exam stress to social media pressures.

-Expert speakers will share practical guidance on how to implement trauma-informed approaches and the Suicide and Self-Harm Prevention Strategy.
+PAPYRUS (Prevention of Young Suicide) will explore the Suicide and Self-Harm Prevention Strategy and the impact for schools.
 Schools and colleges are key environments where children and young people are most actively engaged.
-It is therefore essential that all education practitioners are equipped with the skills, knowledge and guidance to identify and respond to pupils who may be experiencing self-harm or suicidal thoughts.
+It is therefore essential that all education practitioners are equipped with the skills to identify and support pupils who may be experiencing self-harm or suicidal thoughts.

 Please allow 7 days for materials to be provided in Welsh.
 Caniatewch 7 diwrnod i ddeunyddiau gael eu darparu yn Gymraeg.